Energy and utilities

 Put customers at the centre of the business

 Customers are put at the centre of the business and help make decisions about how energy is provided in their town or locality.
 For example, groups of individuals can decide to collectively own and control a solar array or wind turbine.

 Any surplus is made locally and can be retained locally.
 That surplus can be redirected back to the community that owns it.
 There is a rational economic reason to join the co-operative and this can help give people a stake in the renewable energy transition.

 Focus on the long-term

-Like other types of co-operative, energy and utility co-operatives can concentrate on the long-term, without the need to focus on short-term results.
-This is particularly important in a sector such as energy where a consistent energy supply and a sustainable approach to the provision of electricity is essential.
+Like other types of co-operative, energy and utility co-operatives can concentrate on the long-term without the need to focus on short-term results.
+This is particularly important in a sector such as energy, where a consistent energy supply and a sustainable approach to the provision of electricity are essential.